Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ### Accessibility

-I have tried to be inclusive for everyone when coding this website by
+I have tried to be inclusive for everyone when coding this project by

 - Using clear instructions
 - Asking for user input before continuing
 - Validating inputs before moving on to the next step
 - Using interesting colours and icons
 - Testing the game to make sure it does not crash from user input
+- Using ARIA labels in the README

 ## Technologies Used